gazebosim/docs/ros_installation.md

 to get the Gazebo binary package in Ubuntu.
 It can be installed from the ROS repository.

-## Using the default Gazebo version for a ROS distribution using :binary installations
+## Using the default Gazebo version for a ROS distribution using binary installations

 For the users that need to run a specific version of ROS and want to use all the gazebo ROS related packages out-of-the-box, this is the recommended